crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHue.md

  - Errors

 ## About
-The Crownstone Hue class is the entry point into the module.
-It will handle all passed data from outside through it's defined functions and calls the persistence functions when needed.
+The Crownstone Hue class is the front of the module.
+To use the module, call one of its functions as this will handle all passed data from outside and calls the persistence functions when needed.
 ## Usage
 ### Import
 ```import {CrownstoneHue} from {.}```